asahi417/tner/MODEL_CARD.md

 - `asahi417/tner-xlm-roberta-base-uncased-conll2003`: XLM-R base model finetuned on lowercased CoNLL2003 dataset
 - `asahi417/tner-xlm-roberta-large-all-english`: XLM-R large model finetuned on all English datasets

+The list of all public models can be checked [here](https://huggingface.co/models?search=asahi417/tner).
 The training parameter used in TNER to finetune each model, is stored at `https://huggingface.co/{model-name}/blob/main/parameter.json`.
 Eg) The training parameter of `asahi417/tner-xlm-roberta-large-all-english` is [here](https://huggingface.co/asahi417/tner-xlm-roberta-large-all-english/blob/main/parameter.json).